 In order to carry out the duties required by a VTS Authority, VTS personnel should be appropriately trained and qualified to IALA V-103 standards.
-This means that VTS training is performed according to the Model Courses developed by IALA.
+This means that VTS training is performed according to this Guideline and the associated Model Courses developed by IALA.
 It is for the VTS Authority to ensure that appropriately trained personnel are available to undertake these commitments.

 In order to ensure that IALA standards for VTS training meet the appropriate level, the VTS training courses should be accredited by the Competent Authority.
 This should help to ensure the competence of personnel that occupy operational positions in a VTS Centre.

 A member of VTS personnel should therefore only be considered competent in when in possession of the appropriate IALA V-103 Model Course certification and endorsements.
+Alternate training and courses should be recognised if equivalent to IALA model course objectives.

 IALA Model Courses